$57.12-$70.77 hourly / $9,901.42-$12,266.12 monthly / $118,817.04-$147,193.44 annual

 Learn and apply new concepts in information technology

-Four years of recent full-time paid experience in business applications analysis, design and programming for medium or large scale, multi-programmed computers, including two years of experience in data base analysis and management.
+A bachelor's degree from a recognized college or university, with a degree in computer information systems, management information systems, computer science, computer engineering, or a related field AND four years of recent, full-time, paid experience in business applications analysis, design and programming for medium or large scale, multi-programmed computers, including two years of experience in database analysis and management.
 Experience with an Enterprise Resource Planning (ERP) system is desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.